subhojit777/imag/doc/src/05100-lib-entryref.md

 This library crate contains functionality to generate _references_ within the imag store.

-It can be used to create references to other files on the filesystem (reachable via a filesystem path).
+A reference is a "pointer" to a file or directory on the filesystem and outside the store.
 It differs from `libimagentrylink`/external linking as it is designed exclusively for filesystem references, not for URLs.

-A reference can have several properties, for example can a reference track the content of a filesystem path by hashing the content with a hashsum (SHA1) and one can check whether a file was changed by that.
-As files can get big (think of `debian.iso`) _partial hashing_ is supported (think of "hash the first 2048 bytes of a file).

-The library contains functionality to re-find a moved file automatically by checking the content hash which was stored before.

-Permission changes can be tracked as well.
+A reference is created with a unique identifier, like a hash.
+The implementation how this hash is calculated can be defined by the user of `libimagentryref`.

 So this library helps to resemble something like a _symlink_.

+### Usage

+Users have to implement the `UniqueRefPathGenerator` trait which should implement a hashing functionality for pathes.

 ### Limits

-Please understand that this is _not_ intended to be a version control system or something like that.
+This is _not_ intended to be a version control system or something like that.
 We also can not use _real symlinks_ as we need imag-store-objects to be able to link stuff.